lululxvi/deepxde/README.md

 ## Features

-DeepXDE supports
+DeepXDE has implemented many algorithms as shown above and supports many features:

 - complex domain geometries without tyranny mesh generation.
 The primitive geometries are interval, triangle, rectangle, polygon, disk, cuboid, and sphere.
-Other geometries can be constructed as constructive solid geometry (CSG) using three boolean operations: union, difference, and intersection;
+Other geometries can be constructed as constructive solid geometry (CSG) using three boolean operations: union, difference, and intersection.
-- 6 sampling methods: uniform, pseudorandom, Latin hypercube sampling, Halton sequence, Hammersley sequence, and Sobol sequence;
-- multi-physics, i.e., coupled PDEs;
+- multi-physics, i.e., (time-dependent) coupled PDEs.
-- 5 types of boundary conditions (BCs): Dirichlet, Neumann, Robin, periodic, and a general BC; BCs can be defined on an arbitrary domain or on a point set;
+- 5 types of boundary conditions (BCs): Dirichlet, Neumann, Robin, periodic, and a general BC, which can be defined on an arbitrary domain or on a point set.
-- time-dependent PDEs are solved as easily as time-independent ones by only adding initial conditions;
-- residual-based adaptive refinement (RAR);
-- uncertainty quantification using dropout;
-- two types of neural networks: (stacked/unstacked) fully connected neural network, and residual neural network;
+- different neural networks, such as (stacked/unstacked) fully connected neural network, residual neural network, and (spatio-temporal) multi-scale fourier feature networks.
+- 6 sampling methods: uniform, pseudorandom, Latin hypercube sampling, Halton sequence, Hammersley sequence, and Sobol sequence.
+The training points can keep the same during training or be resampled every certain iterations.
+- conveniently save the model during training, and load a trained model.
+- uncertainty quantification using dropout.
-- many different losses, metrics, optimizers, learning rate schedules, initializations, regularizations, etc.;
+- many different (weighted) losses, optimizers, learning rate schedules, metrics, etc.
-- useful techniques, such as dropout and batch normalization;
-- callbacks to monitor the internal states and statistics of the model during training;
+- callbacks to monitor the internal states and statistics of the model during training, such as early stopping.
 - enables the user code to be compact, resembling closely the mathematical formulation.

 All the components of DeepXDE are loosely coupled, and thus DeepXDE is well-structured and highly configurable.
 It is easy to customize DeepXDE to meet new demands.